flaviarogerio/demographic/ABC/README.md

 priors.py
 ---------

-Performs a few samples from each model to represent the prior distribution of parameters (without any bias).
-Models are hardcoded in the file.
+Performs a few samples from each model found in the simul module to represent the prior distribution of parameters (without any bias).

 * Requires: simul.py
 * Generates: priors/*